miurahr/aqtinstall/README.rst

 It can automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).
 It's working with Python > 3.5 on Linux, OS X and Windows.
-It is required to install 7zip utility in your platform.

 License and copyright
 ---------------------